POLICY: Drug and Alcohol Program

 4. Testing Procedures

 A. Under non-emergency situations (Applicants, Random Testing, Return to Duty, Patterned Observed Unusual Behavior), testing procedures will be as follows:

-1. The Superintendent will instruct the employee/applicant to visit the designated collection site where the appropriate test in accordance with the Drug and Alcohol Program Policy will be performed.
+1. The Director of Administration will instruct the employee/applicant to visit the designated collection site where the appropriate test in accordance with the Drug and Alcohol Program Policy will be performed.

 B. Under emergency situations (serious accident) the testing procedure will be as follows:

 1. All steps will be as described above, except the Superintendent will accompany the employee to the collection site immediately following the emergency occurrence.

 2. Under extreme emergency conditions where a collection site may not be available, the Superintendent will administer the drug test using an on-site drug testing kit.

 3. In the case of injury to an individual requiring treatment from a physician or in an emergency room, the individual will be tested at the location of treatment or, if released without testing, will be accompanied by the Superintendent to the designated collection site within 32 hours.